yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

 <!-- /TOC -->

 # Continuous Delivery in Azure DevOps before the hands-on lab setup guide

+You should follow all steps in this document *before* performing the Hands-on lab.
+Pay close attention to product versions, as the version numbers called out in the lab have been tested and shown successful for the lab.

 ## Requirements

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

    - Trial subscriptions will _not_ work

       - To complete this lab setup, ensure your account includes the following:

       - Has the [Owner](https://docs.microsoft.com/azure/role-based-access-control/build-in-roles#owner) built-in role for the subscription you use.

       - Is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you use.
 (Guest users will not have the necessary permissions.)

 2. A Microsoft [GitHub](https://github.com) account.